aladdad/hello-world/README.md

 My name is Abdulaziz Aladdad.
-I am an econ major and  a cit minor I look forward to learn and develop in this course.
+I am an Econ major and  im looking for a CIT minor

+I look forward to learn Git and be able to understand,and do the commands for the Git in this course.